temporalio/samples-dotnet/src/Bedrock/Entity/README.md

 4. Give followup prompts by signaling the workflow.

    Example: `dotnet run send-message 'Do they lay eggs?'`
-5. Get the conversation history by querying the workflow.
+5. Get the conversation history summary by querying the workflow.

    Example: `dotnet run get-history`
-6. The workflow will timeout after inactivity.
+6. To end the chat session, run `dotnet run end-chat`